 Days on Market (DoM) and Discounting are important metrics used by real estate professionals to gauge market demand.
-Over the last 3 months, HtAG data analysts made good progress enriching our dataset aiming to incorporate these 2 metrics into all HtAG reports and dashboards.
+Over the last 3 months, HtAG team made good progress enriching the dataset aiming to incorporate these 2 metrics into all HtAG reports and dashboards.

 |ID||Suburb||State||Postcode||DoM||Discount %||Property Type||No of Sales||Confidence|